4 Steps To Get Rid Of Cravings With No Need For Willpower

 4. How much fiber are you getting?

-Please note the gist of this post comes in the form of pictures from the book Health At Every Size.
+Please note that the gist of this post is based on pictures from the book Health At Every Size.

-She puts things into context and really drives these points home fairly well.
+She puts things into context and drives these points home reasonably well.

 How To Get Rid Of Cravings in 5 Steps